Messenger Kids: Is the Facebook App for Children Safe?

 - How much time they spend in the app, including message counts and video calls

 - Every image they send/receive

-And unlike most chat apps, nothing can be deleted, which means parents can scroll back and read every message they want.
+And unlike most chat apps, nothing can be deleted on Facebook Messenger, which means parents can scroll back and read every message they want.
 Kids also don’t have the ability to send links or YouTube videos within the app, which means their exposure to potentially concerning content is limited to in-app communications.

 Potential Dangers in Messenger Kids

 Because of all the safeguards that are in place with Messenger Kids, the primary dangers kids face are interactions with existing friends and acquaintances, rather than strangers.
 A common adolescent risk is cyberbullying, which can take place both in text chats and images/videos.